 - Choose a good pillow and mattress.
-Your pillow should be comfortable and be able to support your neck (not your head).
-I generally recommend a firmer type mattress, firm enough to support your spine in the correct alignment and conform to your body’s contours.
+In my experience your pillow should be comfortable and be able to support your neck (not your head).
+I generally recommend a firmer type mattress, firm enough to support your spine and conform to your body’s contours.
 Always try before you buy.
 But your sleeping POSITION is most important – check out these blogs, we’ve written loads of tips on sleep and sleeping position:

 There is no other activity that delivers so many benefits without much effort!

-As well as sleep secrets, the chiropractors and massage therapists at Lushington Chiropractic in Eastbourne have plenty of hints, tips and general advice on health and wellbeing to offer.
+The chiropractors and massage therapists at Lushington Chiropractic in Eastbourne have plenty of tips and general advice on health and wellbeing to offer.

 Lushington Chiropractic is a multi-award winning clinic on Lushington Road, Eastbourne.
 We provide a range of treatments from expert chiropractic care to nutritional therapy, podiatry, acupuncture counselling and more.
 We genuinely care about our patients and we have a passion for improving their quality of life.